thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 ##### On polygon click

 Polygon is a plane figure that’s described by a finite number of dots.
-We use polygon which is based on coordinates that are specified within the device we use, but you can use any other entity.
+We use polygon which is based on coordinates specified within the device we use, but you can use any other entity.
 You may mark your assets and any other entities with a polygon option.
-How to add a polygon on the Map widget, [read here](/docs/{{docsPrefix}}user-guide/ui/trip-animation-widget/#polygon-settings).
+Learn how to add a polygon on the Map widget, by reading [here](/docs/{{docsPrefix}}user-guide/ui/trip-animation-widget/#polygon-settings).

 {% include images-gallery.html imageCollection="on-polygon-click-1" %}